bar3bon3/tl-poke-search/poke-search-backend/README.md

 The server can be executed via `Node.js`.

-Installation instructions can be found [here](https://nodejs.org/it/download/).
+Installation instructions can be found [here](https://nodejs.org/it/download/), recommended version `16.15.1`.

-Run the server from the `poke-search-backend` folder with:
+Run the server from the `poke-search-backend` directory with:

 ```sh
 npm i